lightblueseas/freelancerdocs/README.md

 # freelancerdocs
-Files for time report of freelance tasks.
+Files for time report and invoice of freelance tasks.